GuideFull Multiplayer Mode

 Recommendations

-1. VPN/Private Network - Run on a trusted network, not exposed to the public internet
+1. Private Network - Run on VPN or trusted network, not public internet

-2. Trusted Users Only - Only grant access to users you trust with shared infrastructure
+2. Trusted Users - Only grant access to users you trust with shared infrastructure

-3. API Key Rotation - Regularly rotate API keys, especially if users leave the team
+3. API Key Rotation - Regularly rotate API keys, especially when users leave

 Setup Guide